zendframework/zend-expressive-authentication-oauth2/docs/book/usage.md

 ## Authenticate a middleware

-This library uses the authentication abstraction of `Zend\Expressive\Authentication\AuthenticationMiddleware` class provided by [zend-expressive-authentication](https://github.com/zendframework/zend-expressive-authentication).
+This library uses the authentication abstraction of the `Zend\Expressive\Authentication\AuthenticationMiddleware` class provided by [zend-expressive-authentication](https://github.com/zendframework/zend-expressive-authentication).

 In order to use OAuth2 we need to configure the service `Zend\Expressive\Authentication\AuthenticationInterface` to resolve in `Zend\Expressive\Authentication\OAuth2\OAuth2Adapter`.
 Using the [zend-servicemanager](https://github.com/zendframework/zend-servicemanager) this can be achieved using `aliases` with the following configuration: